Curly Howard: Decline

-Moe Howard pleaded with Harry Cohn to allow his younger brother some time off upon discharge to regain his strength, but Cohn would not halt the production of his profitable Stooge shorts and flatly refused his request.
-The Stooges had five months off between August 1945 and January 1946.
-They used that time to book a two-month live performance commitment in New York City, working shows seven days a week.
-During their time on the East Coast, Howard met his third wife, Marion Buxbaum, whom he married on October 17, 1945, after a two-week courtship.
+Despite Moe Howard's appeals to Harry Cohn to grant his brother an extended leave to recuperate, Cohn refused to disrupt the production schedule of the profitable Stooges shorts.
+The Stooges finally went on a hiatus of five months between August 1945 and January 1946, during which they spent three weeks working at Monogram for Swing Parade of 1946, and then undertook a demanding two-month schedule of live performances in New York City, performing daily.
+During this period, Howard met Marion Buxbaum, whom he married on October 17, 1945, after a two-week courtship.

-Returning to Los Angeles in late November 1945, Howard was a shell of his former self.
-With two months' rest, the team's 1946 schedule at Columbia commenced in late January, but involved only 24 days' work from February to early May.
-Despite eight weeks off in that same period, Howard's condition continued to deteriorate.
+Upon returning to Los Angeles in late November 1945, Howard's health had deteriorated significantly.
+Despite two months of relative rest, the team's 1946 production schedule at Columbia resumed in late January, involving only 24 days of filming between February and early May.
+Even with an additional eight weeks of leave during this timeframe, Howard's physical and mental state continued to decline.